amd/HPCTrainingDock/extras/scripts/aim-engine/deploy/README.md

 clusters) runs an exec credential plugin such as `kubectl oidc-login`, which needs the kubelogin plugin installed on `PATH` as `kubectl-oidc_login`.
-The first `kubectl` call then performs a browser login: on a headless host we open the URL it prints manually, or add `--grant-type=authcode-keyboard` to the kubeconfig's exec args to paste the returned code back instead.
+The first `kubectl` call then performs a browser login: on a headless host we open the URL it prints manually, forwarding the OIDC callback port over SSH when the redirect targets a `localhost` address.
+Avoid `--grant-type=authcode-keyboard` as a shortcut: some providers (recent Keycloak) reject its out-of-band redirect with "Invalid parameter: redirect_uri".
 Without the plugin, `kubectl` cannot obtain a token and the scripts report that the cluster is unreachable.

 The token expires after a while, so an occasional re-login is normal.
 When it lapses, the next `kubectl` call (including a script's first one) blocks waiting